What is an All Cash Offer?:

 The more of these methods you utilize, the higher likelihood you’ll be able to win against any offer – cash or financed.
 The multiple offer scenario is difficult, and you cannot always expect to win right off the bat as every seller has different expectations, preferences, and needs.
 Through our experience, despite whether you win the offer or not, having used these tactics you can be confident that you did everything in you power to win, and if you keep trying consistently with these methods and the right realtor your time will come.

-If you’ve lost a multiple offer scenario a couple of times [or more], or are thinking about getting in to the real estate market and purchasing in the near future, give us a call at 604-765-0376.
-Prefer text?
-604-319-0200. or email [email protected] We can give you a run-down of the offer presentation process and walk you through some of our tried tips and tricks that can result in a win.
+If you’ve lost a multiple offer scenario a couple of times [or more], or are thinking about getting in to the real estate market and purchasing in the near future, give us a call or text 604-319-0200. or email [email protected] We can give you a run-down of the offer presentation process and walk you through some of our tried tips and tricks that can result in a win.
 Start a conversation today.